Felteng/f1-town-square/README.md

     - 4 errors are found, none due to any code written for the project - Does not hamper any functionality.

-        - The errors are produced when rendering the sign up form through django templating language.
+        - The errors are produced when rendering the sign up form through Django templating language.
         - When inspecting the elements through devtools the faulty structure is not present, but when page source is viewed to be passed into the validator the error lines look like:
             ```html
             <span class="helptext" id="id_password1_helptext"><ul><li>Your password can’t be too similar to your other personal information.</li><li>Your password must contain at least 8 characters.</li><li>Your password can’t be a commonly used password.</li><li>Your password can’t be entirely numeric.</li></ul></span>